Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 If you’re writing pop, you’ll want a tighter, more studio-sounding kit.
 Listen for something punchier that sounds like it was professionally recorded.

-This can take a while, so I recommend saving custom kits with your favorite samples.
+This can take a while, so I recommend saving custom kits with your favorite sounds.
 That way you can save time next time you need to pick out samples!

-Tip #8: Mix Your MIDI Drums Like Real Drums
+Tip #8: Mix Your Samples Like a Real Kit

-Just because you’re using drum programming doesn’t mean you need a totally different approach.
+Just because you’re using software doesn’t mean you need a totally different approach.

-By imitating the techniques you’d use to mix real drums, you’ll shape the tone of your tracks so they sound closer to the real thing.
+By imitating the techniques you’d use to mix real drums, you’ll shape the tone of your tracks so they sound more realistic.

 The process for turning each drum in your virtual kit into its own channel in your DAW depends on the software.
 Google how you can do this inside your preferred drumming software.